 What’s in the Air Can Cause Cancer

 The number of chemicals we are exposed to are astounding!
 The average home contains 62 toxic chemicals.
-One of the big offenders that can harm health are air fresheners.
-They contain what are known as VOC’s or volatile organic compounds.
+Above all, one of the big offenders that can harm health are air fresheners.
+Furthermore, they contain what are known as VOC’s or volatile organic compounds.

 - When they get in the air, they can irritate the lungs and nasal passages and aggravate asthma.
 They have been linked to neurological damage and cancer.